We can also work with outlines that are complete or partially complete.

 The Formulaic approach

-I can honestly say that, yes, there is a formulae to this, but no two outlines I've written to date have been the same.
+I can honestly say that, yes, there is a formula to this, but no two outlines I've written to date have been the same.

-The creativity still has to come from you.
+The real creativity, however, still has to come from you.